sg-crest A Singapore Government Agency Website

 Caregivers can complete their work for the day within a few hours and have the rest of the time off.

-Paid time off can also be seen as an alternative or an addition to Family Care Leave, providing more options for caregivers to make better work and care arrangements.
+Paid time off can also be seen as an alternative or an addition to family care leave, providing more options for caregivers to make better work and care arrangements.

 4. Employee Assistance Programme

-Caregivers who may not have others to turn to for support will benefit from professional counselling services through an Employee Assistance Programme (EAP).
+Stressed caregivers who may not have others to turn to for support will benefit from professional counselling services through an Employee Assistance Programme (EAP).

 What caregivers can do